OussamaKasraoui/MERN-SHOPS/README.md

 3 - npm start

-#NB :
+#NB
-almoast app related Logical Errors i counted, are handled otherwise check Console if you have your Own. i would be greatfull if you share me the Output.
+Almost app related Logical Errors i faced, are handled otherwise check Console if you have your Own. i would be greatfull if you share me the Output.